Chiral Quartic Massive Gravity in Three Dimensions

 At this stage, we have found the variation of the solution space.
 The surface charges associated with the asymptotic symmetries \eqref{symmet} defined in \cite{Moussa:2008sj,Nam:2010ub,Devecioglu:2010sf,Ghodrati:2016vvf} and the Appendix \ref{surcha} can be computed in the phase space as follows

 $\ndelta$ indicates that the charges are not integrable in general.
 To obtain the above surface charges, we first evaluate the surface charges at fixed $(r,x^{+})$ and then at fixed $(r,x^{-})$.
-Then, the two are combined as $r\to\infty$.These charges are finite but non-integrable.
-Non-integrability of charges implies that the finite charge expressions rely on the particular path that one chooses to integrate on the solution space.
-However, if $\delta \Delta=0$, the charges become integrable.
+Then, the two are combined as $r\to\infty$.
+These charges are finite but non-integrable.
+Integrability of the asymptotic charges is required to ensure that the symmetry generators are conserved, and uniquely defined on phase space.
+Non-integrability of charges generally depends on the particular path that one chooses to integrate on the solution space, not on the final configuration.
+Here, the non-integrability of the charges originates from the $g_{--}$ component of the fall-offs.
+Therefore, if $\delta \Delta=0=\delta g_{--}$, the charges become integrable.
 Moreover, a combination of vectors can be found such that these charges become integrable even when $\delta \Delta \neq 0$ \cite{Aggarwal:2020igb}.
 Therefore, in this case $\delta\Delta=0$, the charges read

 These charges can now be integrated.
 We obtain